cs2113-s23/cs2113-s23.github.io/labs/00-setup.md

 ### Creating a new git repo

 There are many ways to do this, but we'll compromise between the github website and the command line.
-First, in your browser, log in to github.com with your account, click on the icon in the top right, select `Your Repositories`, and then pres the green `New` button in the top right to create a new repo.
+First, in your browser, log in to github.com with your account, click on the icon in the top right, select `Your Repositories`, and then press the green `New` button in the top right to create a new repo.

 Under `Repository name`, type `gitusername-lab0` but replace `gitusername` with your actual git username.
 Make sure you type it exactly as it is listed here, i.e. `-lab0` must appear after your username.